MikkoMur/FullStackWeb/osa0/README.md

 # Part0 assignments

+Using the mermaid sequence diagram shown at [the course website](https://fullstackopen.com/osa0/web_sovelluksen_toimintaperiaatteita#tehtavia) as the basis for the assignments.

 ## Assignment 0.4

 The sequence is almost identical to just refreshing the page: there's just an extra HTTP-request (POST) at the start.